Vipin6357/delta-demo/README.md

 # delta-demo
-This is the demo of Git and Github class
+This is the demo of Git and Github class vipin gangwar